After adding Direct Causes, navigate to Improvements on the left side of the page.

 - The Control category lets you assign a rating based on the hierarchy of controls.
 For more about the hierarchy of controls, see What is the hierarchy of controls?

 - Use the Improvement Description to provide the specifics of your improvement and how it would benefit operators.
-We recommend including details like product dimensions, required safety features, etc.
+We recommend including details like product dimensions, required safety features, etc. For tips, see Writing Improvement Descriptions.

 - Select the Direct Cause(s) that this improvement is addressing (from those already defined for the job assessment).
 For more about direct causes, see Adding Direct Causes to an Advanced Whole-Body Assessment or Completing a Job Assessment Using the Manual Whole-Body Assessment.